Edward-Ji/ChatServer/README.md

 The server attempts to login the user with the given name using the password.
 It fails if one of the following is met:
 - The client is already logged in as another user;
+- The user is logged in by another client;
 - No user with such name exists;
 - The password is incorrect.